 What the Research Shows

 The latest research proves that the formal annual performance review system, endorsed by traditional business owners, may not be as helpful as historically thought.
-In fact, researchers are suggesting that structuring frequent and informative feedback sessions is more impactful, less time consuming, and provides more accurate performance results.
+In fact, are suggesting that structuring frequent and informative feedback sessions is more impactful, less time consuming, and provides more accurate performance results.

 From an employee standpoint, surveys have continually proven that employees voice frustration with the performance review process.
 They cite displeasure in a “numerical” rating system as well as a sense that reviews were often as much about the rater’s perception versus the employee’s actual performance.
 Studies show that even high rated performers are often left feeling as though the process is unfair and that all employees are less motivated when rated relative to others.